Inter-agency environmental emergency contingency plans

 The U.S. Environmental Protection Agency and Environment Canada recognize that there is a high probability that there will be a spill or other release of oil or hazardous materials along the common border between Canada and the United States.
 In July of 1994 the Administrator of EPA and the Minister for the Department of Environment signed the Canada-United States Joint Inland Pollution Contingency Plan (PDF), which provides for co-operative measures for dealing with accidental and unauthorized releases of pollutants that cause or may cause damage to the environment along the shared inland boundary and that may constitute a threat to the public health, property or welfare.
 The Inland Plan is made up of five regional Annexes or regional plans.
 CANUSWEST is the Annex which covers the inland boundary between British Columbia and the states of Washington, Idaho, and Montana and the Yukon border with the state of Alaska.
 The CANUSWEST Annex (PDF) addresses the southern component of CANUSWEST and covers only the common border between British Columbia and the states of Washington, Idaho, and Montana.
 A separate plan addressing the northern component of CANUSWEST encompassing the common border between the Yukon Territory and Alaska will be promulgated at a later time.

 Representatives of Environment Canada, the Environmental Protection Agency, other federal agencies from both Canada and the United States, the States of Washington, Idaho, and Montana, the Province of British Columbia and local emergency response organizations have worked together to develop CANUSWEST.
 Tribes and Aboriginal people have been included in the review process.
 The operation of CANUSWEST is based upon the premise that the responsible party will take the lead role in response and that government will only take over if the response is inadequate to protect human health and the environment.
-The federal government's role will be determined in accordance with the Principle of Escalation, i.e. the response will be led first by the local or community level, followed by the state and provincial level and finally the federal level as additional resources and expertise are required.
+The federal government's role will be determined in accordance with the Principle of Escalation, for example, the response will be led first by the local or community level, followed by the state and provincial level and finally the federal level as additional resources and expertise are required.